 I’ve always been in the “helping professions,” so that hasn’t changed, but my path was a bit winding.
 I was a social worker with people with mental health and substance abuse problems, and I did both inpatient (acute hospital) and outpatient (therapy) work with them.

 My dad hated his job when I was growing up.
 That was a huge theme for me.
-So when it came time to make a change in my career after my daughter was born, and I thought “what do I REALLY want to do?”
+So when it came time to make a change in my career after my daughter was born, and I thought “what do I want to do?”

-Really being able to help people with something significant.
+Being able to help people with something significant.
 As I said, being stuck in a career you hate can rip you apart.

 It’s as real as illness, or divorce, or any other major life stressor, but the difference is that there are often some very powerful things that we have control to change in this situation.